Odhynn/naerk/content/Characters/Rowena.md

 > Ulfwyr is Ire: when something has ticked him off, the air pressure drops; few can hold a grudge in such an unsettling manner.
 > And then there's Rowena.
 I've been told that, when she saw how a junior court wizard had scorched young Aileen's left face during a serf revolt, she froze and her own face paled; saying nothing, she left her to the medic's care and stormed off.
 Days later, that wizard was mysteriously abducted over the corpse of his bodyguard; he was found dead in a shack, face melted off his bones.
 > Rowena is Wrath.
 I can't say whether that makes her, among the Everbryght, the one most suited to take on the world.
-> - Llyn ap Lwgh, conversing with Lady Sen of the Kashiwa Clan
+> _-- Llyn ap Lwgh, conversing with Lady Sen of the Kashiwa Clan_